elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - **If a matching `rule_id` and `version` is found**, that means that the rule is an Elastic prebuilt rule, and we should therefore dynamically calculate the rule's `rule_source` field and its subfields:
   - `type`: should be always `external` since a matching external `security-rule` was found.
   - `source_updated_at`: can be retrieved from the corresponding `security-rule` asset.
-  - `is_customized`: should be calculated based on the `security-rule` asset's field and the field rules that were part of the import request parameters.
+  - `is_customized`: should be calculated based on the differences between the `security-rule` asset's fields and the rule fields from the import request.
 If any of them are different, i.e. have diverged from the base version, `is_customized` should be true.

 - Finally, using the import payload, plus the rule's `security-rule` asset fields and the calculated `rule_source` fields, create the rule, or update it if already exists in Kibana.